A Letter to Anybody even REMOTELY Thinking of Working in Addictions/Substance Abuse

 • The LADAC requires 270 hours of clock time: 90 hours in Counseling training (even if you have no previous coursework, you will get that from 2-3 courses at Southwestern College) and 180 hours of Alcohol/Drug/Addictions education

-• At Southwestern College, the following courses count toward this Alcohol/Drug/Addictions requirement: Addictions, Psychopathology, Assessment, Consciousness I and II, and starting in fall of 2016, Practicum 1;
+• At Southwestern College, the following courses count toward this Alcohol/Drug/Addictions requirement: Addictions, Psychopathology, Assessment, Consciousness I and II, and Practicum 1;

 • Also, the courses Brian Serna has been teaching that are listed as “LADAC Track” count

 • Six (6) hours of Ethics training/education in the area of substance abuse/addictions